salomonysmayel/Investment-Portfolios-Analysis/README.md

 1. Create a box plot for each of the returns.
 Which box has the largest spread?
 Which has the smallest spread?

-Considering all data points, the portfolio with the smallest spread seems to be PAULSON & CO.INC.
+Considering all data points, the portfolio with the smallest spread seems to be PAULSON & CO.INC.while Berkshire has the largest spread

 2. Calculate the standard deviation for each portfolio.
 Which portfolios are riskier than the S&P 500?